deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/dd-creating-and-registering-a-simple-route.md

 * You will see an error when the browser tries to navigate to the root URL for the application, but if you navigate to a route that matches the {controller}/{action} pattern, you will see a result like the one shown in Figure 15-4, which illustrates the effect of navigating to /admin/Index.
     Figure 15-4.
 Navigating using a simple route

+#### P9 ----------------------

+* My simple route in Listing 15-8 does not tell the MVC Framework how to respond to requests for the root URL and only supports a single, specific, URL, pattern.

 <!--
 # Chapter 15: URL Routing
 ## Creating and registering a simple route